High-Performance-Computing/Project/ProblemStatement.md

 The numerical complexity of doing late-resetting and masking is O(MNt).

-- M is the number of thresholds for our masks
+- M is the number of thresholds for our masks (each mask gives us one subnetwork)
 - N is the length of the trellis for late resetting
-- t is the average time to train a network (we will actually use sparse subnetworks, so they will train faster than the original one)
+- t is the average time to train a network (we will actually use sparse subnetworks, so they will train faster than the original one).

-## Theoretical Speed up & expected scalability: no worker parallelization
+### Theoretical Speed up & expected scalability: no worker parallelization

-The numerical complexity of doing late-resetting and masking is O(MNt) = O(100t).
+In our case, the numerical complexity of doing late-resetting and masking is O(100t).

-- M is the number of thresholds for our masks.
-We take M = 20.
-We will have 20 sparse subnetworks
+- We take M = 20.
+We will have 20 sparse subnetworks.
-- N is the length of the trellis for late resetting.
-We take N = 5.
+- We take N = 5.
 We do 5 resetting of the weights
 - t is the average time to train a network (we will actually use sparse subnetworks, so they will train faster than the original one).
-We estimate this at 26 h 15 min
+We estimate this at 26 h 15 min without worker parallelization.

-Expected time in order to run all sparser substructures from the different epochs:
+Thus, the expected time in order to run all the sparser substructures from the different epochs is 2625 hours without worker parallelization.

-2625 hours.
+## Theoretical speed-up and scalability expected

+Each worker needs to do several late resetting for the particular structure found after masking.
+Afterwards, there is no communication between the worker nodes.
+The communication time at the beginning is negligible compared to training time.
+The computation time per epoch is 4.5 minutes at best.
+We have 350 epochs, and perform 5 late resetting.
+Thus we achieve a run time of 131 h 15 min at best per worker node.
+This corresponds to a speed up of 20.